stampery/node-framed-msgpack-rpc/README.md

 set on object construction.
 Second off, it depends on inheritance;
 I've used CoffeeScript here, but you can use hand-rolled JavaScript style inheritance too.
-Finally, it infers your method hooks: on construction, it iterators over all methods in the current object, and infers that a hook of the form `h_foo` handles the RPC `foo`.
+Finally, it infers your method hooks: on construction, it iterates over all methods in the current object, and infers that a hook of the form `h_foo` handles the RPC `foo`.

 Here's an example: